Back to Blog

 5. VEED.io

-Best for: Solo creators who want a clean, fast browser editor with good auto-subtitles.
+Best for: Solo creators who want a clean, fast browser editor with great auto-subtitles.

 Platforms: Browser-based

-The honest take: VEED is probably the closest direct replacement for the CapCut editing experience in a browser.
-If all you need is a clean editor with great auto-captions, it's hard to beat at this price.
-The lack of scheduling means you'll still need another tool to actually post.
+VEED is probably the closest direct replacement for the CapCut editing experience in a browser.
+If all you need is a clean editor with great auto-captions, it's solid.

 6. Canva Video